Choices of the Heart: Background

 The film is based on actual events.
-On December 2, 1980, a few months after the March assassination of Archbishop Romero, the three Roman Catholic religious sisters Maura Clark, Ita Ford and Dorothy Kazel, and the lay Catholic missionary Jean Donovan, were raped, tortured, and murdered by a Salvadoran death squad, possibly funded by the United States.
+On December 2, 1980, a few months after the March assassination of Archbishop Óscar Romero, the three Roman Catholic religious sisters Maura Clarke, Ita Ford and Dorothy Kazel, and the lay Catholic missionary Jean Donovan, were raped, tortured, and murdered by a Salvadoran death squad, possibly funded by the United States.
 The sisters had dedicated years of their lives to working with refugees and the poor in El Salvador and elsewhere.
-Lay missionary Jean Donovan had been in El Salvador for over two years helping the poor, especially children, and repeatedly expressed in her letters to her family in the U.S. that God brought her to El Salvador.
+Donovan had been in El Salvador for over two years helping the poor, especially children, and repeatedly expressed in her letters to her family in the United States that God brought her to El Salvador.
 Attempts were made by the Salvadoran and American governments to try to cover up the murders.

 Production

 The production was filmed mostly in Mexico.
 Mike Farrell plays Robert C. White, then U.S. President Jimmy Carter's Ambassador to El Salvador, who keeps running into official interference and noncooperation in his investigation concerning the murdered women.
-Martin Sheen appears as Matt Phelan, a Dublin priest whom Donovan meets while spending her junior college year in Ireland.
+Martin Sheen appears as Matt Phelan, a Dublin priest whom Donovan (Melissa Gilbert) meets while spending her junior college year in Ireland.